MRtrix3/containers/README.md

     1. Create a new image from the minified container:
         `docker export mrtrix3_minify | docker import - MRtrix3:base`

-    1. Upload this container to DockerHub:
+    1. Upload this image to DockerHub:
         `docker push MRtrix3:base`

-1. Constructing main container:
+1. Constructing main image:

     1. Build using the `Dockerfile` recipe contained in this repository:
         `docker build Dockerfile -t MRtrix3:latest`

-    1. Upload this container to DockerHub:
+    1. Upload this image to DockerHub:
         `docker push MRtrix3:latest`

 **TODO Update instructions with addition of *MRtrix3* version tags**